-The School's total net assets increased \$190,648 during the 2012 fiscal year.
+The School's total net assets increased \$54,570 during the period ending June 30, 2011.
 The increase in the School's net assets indicates that the School had more incoming revenues than outgoing expenses during the year.

-Total revenues generated from government grants, governmental funds, and donations were \$1,338,683 during the 2012 fiscal year which is \$1,109,883 or 485.1% increase over 2011.
-Contributions from individuals and organizations were \$10,334 higher than 2011.
+Total revenues generated from government grants, governmental funds, and donations were \$239,217 during the period.
+The School's primary source of revenue was a planning grant for \$225,000.
+Contributions from individuals and organizations were \$14,217.
 At this time, the School is focusing on government grants and funding as their primary means of revenue, until they are more established in the community, and have built up potential donors.
 In the future, the School intends to solicit donors and build up contribution income.
-In addition, the school realized an increase in federal funding as compared to 2011 as a result of being awarded four additional grants during the year, including Title I and the USDA School Lunch Program, which fund the School's growth plans.
-Finally, District funding was awarded in 2012 with the School's first academic year.
-The main driver of this award is student enrollment.
-STEM focused on building enrollment through concerted recruiting and marketing efforts in the community and was able to start their first fifth grade class with an enrollment of 114.
+In addition, the School receives district funding based on student enrollment in fiscal year 2012.